 Computing-related student groups on campus include Women in Informatics and Computer Science and the student chapter of the Association for Computing Machinery.

 Faculty, Facilities, and Resources

-Computer science faculty members conduct internationally recognized research in areas such as algorithms; automated reasoning and verification; computer graphics, virtual environments, and human-computer interaction; informatics, including machine learning, text mining, and interdisciplinary health-related research; and distributed systems, networks, and security.
+Computer science faculty members conduct internationally recognized research in areas such as algorithms; automated reasoning and verification; informatics, including machine learning, text mining, and interdisicplinary health-related research; computer graphics, virtual environments, and human-computer interaction; and distributed systems, networks, and security.